hashicorp/learn-terraform-provision-gke-cluster/README.md

 and [Region](https://github.com/hashicorp/learn-terraform-provision-gke-cluster/blob/master/vpc.tf#L29)
  correspond to the resources spun up by Terraform.

-## Deploy and log into Kubernetes Dashboard
+## Deploy and access Kubernetes Dashboard

 To deploy the Kubernetes dashboard, run the following command.
 This will schedule the resources necessary for the dashboard.